lisajamhoury/olos-template/README.md

 This is a project by [Lisa Jamhoury](https://lisajamhoury.com/) and [Aarón Montoya-Moraga](https://montoyamoraga.io/), funded in 2022 by the Next Web grant from NEW INC and Meta Open Arts.

+## Explanation

+This project is a template for creating an immersive three.js website that features live video feeds, pose detection, and interactive sound from two people.

+On startup, it displays and livestreams the webcam and 3D pose data of both players.
+There is an option to turn on background removal (using body segmentation) as well.
+Using simple keypresses, you can run interactive audio that is impacted by the 3D pose data.

+By default this project runs on recorded vidoes and recorded data so you can see what it looks like.
+Note that the background removal doesn't work when using recorded data.
+See the section on Creating a Peer Connection for instructions on how to work with live webcam and pose detection.

+## Why Use This

+We created this project from our project Olos, a telematic web performance between Chile and the US.
+For our project, we built everything from scratch.
+We thought it might be helpful to other people interested in building telematic web performances to have some building blocks to get started.

+This template includes the code:

+- to create a peer-to-peer connection with one other person
+- to run pose detection and body segmentation on both people
+- to stream the video and pose
+- to create interactive audio
+- to integrate all of this into a basic three.js environment.

+It does not include:

+- a signaling server (more on that below)
+- creative three.js or audio development.

+## Technical details

+- Pose detection is done with [TensorFlow.js Blazepose](https://blog.tensorflow.org/2021/05/high-fidelity-pose-tracking-with-mediapipe-blazepose-and-tfjs.html).
+- Peer to peer connection is done with [simple-peer-wrapper](https://github.com/lisajamhoury/simple-peer-wrapper) and [simple-peer-server](https://github.com/lisajamhoury/simple-peer-server).
+- Sound is done with [Tone.js](https://tonejs.github.io/).
+- 3D environment is done with [three.js](https://threejs.org/).

 ## Installation

 Clone this repository and then install the dependencies with this command.